Denture Cleanser Tablets

 5. Why do I sometimes experience oozing when using Poligrip denture adhesive?

 When you experience oozing of denture adhesive cream from beneath dentures, it's a sign that you’re using too much.
 If oozing occurs, reduce the amount of denture adhesive that you are applying.
-Remember, Poligrip denture adhesive holds all day, so you should not need to apply it more than once a day.
+Remember, Polident /Corega /Poligrip denture adhesive holds all day, so you should not need to apply it more than once a day.

 6. How long does Poligrip denture adhesive hold?